qrvey/partner-portal/website/blog/2020-03-30-qsnewsflash.md

 * An all new chart builder experience where chart types can be switched in an instant.

 <!--truncate-->
+A complete list of these enhancements can be found on the
+ <a href="https://partners.qrvey.com/docs/release-notes/release-mar-2020/"> <strong> Partner Portal </strong> </a>.

 <h2 style="color:#FF8143"> Sample App
 </h2>